-In addition, we have raised money for national projects such as Comic Relief, Sport Relief, Children in Need, Tear Fund and Operation Christmas Child.
+In addition, we have raised money for national projects such as The Royal British Legion, Comic Relief, Sport Relief, Children in Need, Tear Fund and Operation Christmas Child.

 The main fundraising event of the year is the Christmas Charities Fair in December.
-However, throughout the year pupils, staff and parents channel their energies into a range of activities from sponsored events, cake stalls, selling of ice cream to playground games.
+However, throughout the year pupils, staff and parents channel their energies into a wide range of activities in order to raise money and awareness.